know-it-all-n1/concurrency-algorithms/README.md

 _**Note:** In this case, the composed await of two conditions can be broken into two individual awaits one after the other._

+### The Bakery Algorithm

+An algorithm developed by Leslie Lamport.
+It solves the critical section problem for an arbitrary number of processes.

+Here there are two implementations, a weak one that is correct for a restrictive concurrency model such that of the book, and the original one, which is valid in less restrictive concurrency models.